 Some of you might be wondering why a pharmacist is recommending essential oils to help sleep when we have many excellent sleeping pills from the pharmacy.
 I’m just a pharmacist who loves natural remedies!
-It’s okay to combine essential oils via diffuser, even if you take medication.
+It’s okay to combine essential oils via a diffuser, even if you take medication.

 Indeed, as conventional medicine has continued to unravel the secrets of plant-based compounds, we, as a nation, have come to understand the power of natural ingredients and how they can support our healing journey.
 What weakens the case for essential oils is that there are no commercials on TV, they are not handed to you by a white coat professional, and they don’t even cost a lot!
 (It’s strange but true, there are a subset of people who associate the price paid for treatment with its efficacy.)

-So there isn’t as much perceived benefit with essential oils, plus they come from plants!
-Again, there are a subset of people (perhaps you even know someone like this) who do not think that plant-based medicine is worth a hoot.
+So there isn’t as much perceived benefit with essential oils; they come from plants!
+Again, a subset of people (perhaps you even know someone like this) do not think that plant-based medicine is worth a hoot.
 But for eons and centuries, it’s all we used on Earth; there was no such thing as a prescription drug in the prior century.
 Prescription drugs are all man-made, and I spent 22 years dispensing them as part of my career.
-The irony is that many, many drugs are derived from plants, and in the laboratory they have a component added or deleted from their original molecular structure.
+The irony is that many, many drugs are derived from plants, and in the laboratory, they have a component added or deleted from their original molecular structure.
 After that’s completed, a prescription is born, and so is a patent.

 I’ve been on an interesting journey to say the least.
 Take a look at the plants in the graphic below that can be distilled to garner an essential oil.
 There are many others, this is just to get you to realize that some of your favorite spices (for example, cinnamon, peppermint or vanilla) and favorite flowers (jasmine or lavender) were actually strong medicine long before pharmacies were created!

 With essential oils, doctors have discovered a dependable, effective way to: